-It is estimated that more than 83 million fish were released from hatcheries in the Columbia River Basin in 2004 (FPC 2004).
+It is estimated that more than 83 million fish were released from hatcheries in the Columbia River Basin in 2004 (83 million juvenile salmon; FPC 2004) and more than 139.7 million hatchery fish were released in 2011 (139.7 million juvenile salmon, FPC 2012).
 There are many hatcheries in the basin, and they have diverse purposes including, for example, the culture and release of salmonids, white sturgeon, and largemouth bass.
 Hatchery uncertainties are therefore partitioned by purpose as defined in the Artificial Production Review (NPCC 1999, Council Document 99-15).
 These include uncertainties of supplementation and captive rearing for conservation and preservation and uncertainties of conventional production for harvest and reintroduction.
 The proportion of hatchery fish harvested in the various fisheries has not been determined.

 Artificial production is authorized under many mandates in federal and state law, and the Council funds only a modest portion of total hatchery production.
-The purposes of artificial production include conventional production to mitigate for hydrosystem construction and operation by providing harvest for commercial, sport, and tribal fisheries; conservation of depleted (often ESA-listed) populations using supplementation, captive rearing, and captive broodstocks; and reintroductions of species such as coho and fall Chinook salmon into subbasins where they have been extirpated.
+Artificial production programs may operate using an integrated versus segregated approach.
+The purposes of artificial include hatcheries focused on producing fish for conservation and restoration purposes (i.e.,. supplementation, conservation, restoration, mitigation).
+We will refer to these hatcheries as Supplementation Hatcheries.
+These hatcheries focus on the conservation of depleted (often ESA-listed) populations using supplementation, captive rearing, and captive broodstocks; and reintroductions of species into subbasins where they have been extirpated.
+Other hatcheries focus on producing fish for the purpose of harvest (i.e. harvest-augmentation, conventional) to mitigate for hydrosystem construction and operation by providing harvest for commercial, sport, and tribal fisheries.
+We will refer to these hatcheries as Conventional Hatcheries.

 Using artificial production to provide a harvest opportunity carries with it a cost of increasing the risk of extinction or extirpation of naturally spawning independent populations.
 The Council's 1999 Artificial Production Review defined principles for using artificial production in the basin, beginning with determining the purpose of each hatchery program through the Artificial Production Review Evaluation (NPCC 2004, Document 2004-17).
-An urgent need remains for fundamental information on the interactions of hatchery-produced fish with wild fish populations (Williams 2005; CENR 2000; NPPC 1999, Document 99-15; NPPC 1999, Document 99-4; NPCC 2000, 2000 Columbia River Basin Fish and Wildlife Program; ISAB 2003, Document 2003-3).
+During 2000 to 2009, a congressional-established Hatchery Scientific Review group (HSRG) evaluated the hatcheries within the Columbia River Basin.
+The HSRG recommended principles to improve hatchery management within the Basin which are to be considered by the Council per the 2009 Program guidance.
+The HSRG’s recommendations focused on how the Columbia Basin hatchery system can be managed consistent with conservation goals, while still providing sustainable economic benefits from salmon harvest (HSRG 2009).
+An urgent need remains for fundamental information on the interactions of hatchery-produced fish with wild fish populations (Galbreath et al., 2008; Williams 2005; CENR 2000; NPPC 1999, Document 99-15; NPPC 1999, Document 99-4; NPCC 2000, 2000 Columbia River Basin Fish and Wildlife Program; ISAB 2003, Document 2003-3).